Handling Gaps and Volatility Events

 - Gap direction matters: gap-ups after strong trends fill more often than gap-ups reversing downtrends

-The durable lesson: Gap fill statistics are averages—they don't tell you which gaps will fill.
+The lesson worth internalizing: Gap fill statistics are averages—they don't tell you which gaps will fill.
 Fading every gap is a losing strategy over time because the gaps that don't fill tend to be large and trend-continuing.

 Opening Range Breakout Concepts